sedostheatre/sedos.co.uk/input/shows/2017-frankenstein.md

 ---
 title: Frankenstein
 year: "2017"
-authors: by NICK DEAR
+authors: By NICK DEAR
-authors2: based on the novel by MARY SHELLEY
+authors2: Based on the novel by MARY SHELLEY
 subtitle: ""
 showtimes:
   - time: 2017-10-17 19:30